Can I Take Berberine and Semaglutide Together? What to Consider Before You Start

 Leading Obesity Expert at the University of Sydney and founder of Interval Weight Loss.

 So, can you take them together?
-Possibly, but only with careful planning, realistic expectations, and medical supervision.
-Read on to see how they each work, what we do and don’t know about combining them, who might benefit, and what precautions to keep in mind..
+Read on to learn how they work, what’s known about combining them, who may benefit, and key precautions.

 How Berberine Works